teach-afp/www/input/lab1.md

 When you run a turtle program `p <|> q`, there will be two turtles, one running `p` and the other running `q`, in parallel.
 In your textual interface you should show which actions occur in parallel.
+Importantly, it must be the case that operator `(<|>)` could potentially be applied in any part of your program.

 <div class="alert alert-info">
 **Questions**: What happens after a parallel composition finishes?
 Is your